 Purchasing a smaller property with the potential for an extension

-Often when a family wishes to upgrade to a larger family home they will consider taking the option of purchasing a smaller home with a view to building an extension following the completion of the purchase.
-Often many properties will have the potential for an extension to be added or existing features such as an attic or a basement being able to be converted into more living space – usually a bedroom.
+When a family wants to upgrade to a larger family home or an individual wants to get on the property ladder, they will often consider buying a smaller home with a view to building an extension following the completion of the purchase.
+Many properties will have the potential for an extension to be added or existing features such as an attic or a basement being converted into extra living space (eg, a bedroom).

-The long term advantages of purchasing property in this manner is that it will not only enable the purchaser to save a considerable amount of money but will also enable them to be in control of the design and the quality of the building work.
+Purchasing property in this manner will enable the purchaser to save a considerable amount of money and allow them to be in control of the design and the quality of the building work.

 The planning department of the local council for the area in which the property is situated will be able to provide pre-application advice before an application for planning permission is submitted.

-This pre-application advice is given by the planning department without prejudice.
-Accordingly this means that it cannot be relied upon in the scenario whereby a formal planning application is made and subsequently rejected.
+This pre-application advice is given by the planning department ‘without prejudice’, meaning you won’t have any legal come-back if a formal planning application is made and rejected.

-The final decision on whether or not to grant planning permission will be the duty of the planning committee.
-The opinions of the duty planning officer are just that, opinions.
-The duty planning officer is able to make recommendations to the planning committee but ultimately it is up to the planning committee as to whether these recommendations are taken into account in the final decision.
+The final decision on whether or not to grant planning permission will lie with the planning committee.
+The duty planning officer can make recommendations but ultimately it is up to the planning committee as to whether these recommendations are taken into account in the final decision.

-There are two alternatives available to an individual wishing to purchase a house with a view to extending the property.
-They are as follows:
+There are two alternatives available to someone wishing to purchase a house with a view to extending the property.
+They are:

 Immediate application for planning permission